Consumer PREvent PRHow toSocial MediaTop Tips 25.01.2022

 1. Set up

 Consider your audience and what you want to present.
-Do you want slides to share information, will there be a camera set up on one key speaker, is there an order of different products to talk through, or is it a mix of all of this?
-You need to keep your audience engaged and excited about the event, so consider mixing it up, but don’t try and cram too much into one short session – you don’t want to overload them.
-If you’re showing clothes, try and use models (where possible) so people can see them in action.
-Similarly, if you’re talking through a new gadget, have it available in your hand and brief your videographer to do close ups when you’re talking about a specific feature.
-Keep it lively and keep your audience engaged.
-The TV trick of changing shots every 5 seconds can be useful here!
+Do you want slides to share information?
+Will there be a camera set up on one key speaker?
+Is there an order of different products to talk through?
+Or is it a mix of all of this?
+You need to keep your audience engaged and excited about the event, so consider mixing it up, but don’t try and cram too much into one short session – you also don’t want to overload them.

 turned on LED projector on table